 Call to Action

-Drop me a line today if you would like to explore how I can help you.
+Get in touch if you would like to explore how I can help you.

-Remember, the place to start your own development plan is to really understand what will make a difference for you.
+Remember, the place to start your own development is to really understand what will make a difference for you.
 To do this, first get to know yourself better!